</ img>

 What are the unlock methods?

-Last year's Samsung Galaxy Note9 wasinfrared scanner of the iris to determine the owner of the smartphone.
-This year they decided to abandon him.
-There is face recognition that uses only the front camera.
-It works quickly, but, of course, only in good light (the infrared scanner worked in the dark) and the security of this method is also not the highest.
+In last year's Samsung Galaxy Note9there was an infrared iris scanner to determine the owner of a smartphone.
+This year they decided to abandon it.
+What remains is face recognition, which only uses the front camera.
+It works quickly, but, of course, only in good lighting (the infrared scanner also worked in the dark) and the safety of this method is also not the highest.

 </ img>